 Headsets and mobile charging cables (for several device types) can be borrowed for library-use only with current CCSF student ID.

 Downtown Center Library

-Twenty computers with internet access and MS Office software are avaialable for research and coursework; 2 of these are priority use for disabled students.
-Students can also find 6 media lab workstations for general use and 3 additional media lab workstations reserved for disabled students.
+Twenty computers with internet access and MS Office software are available for research and coursework; 2 of these are priority use for students with disabilities.
+Students can also find 6 media lab workstations for general use and 3 additional media lab workstations reserved for students with disabilities.

 John Adams Center Library

 Fifteen computers with internet access for research and coursework are avaialbe for use; 10 or these also have Microsoft Office applications, and 2 have priority use for disabled students.

 Mission Center Library